 Many pterosaur fossils and footprints have been found in areas next to seas or lakes, so they may have fed in a manner similar to today's water birds.
 Some had beaks similar to those of modern spoonbills or pelicans, or had strainer-like teeth to filter minute creatures from water.
 Some had long beaks which may have been used to plunge down into mud holes made by crustaceans.

-The earliest pterosaurs appeared during the Triassic period and were extinct by the end of the Jurassic period.
-They had long tails, short necks, and long, narrow wings.
+The early pterosaurs had long tails, short necks, and long, narrow wings.
 They were the first flying vertebrates (animals with spines).

-Eudimorphodon: It had a wingspan of about 75 cm.
+Eudimorphodon: One of the earliest of all pterosaurs, it had a wingspan of about 75 cm.
 It had large eyes, a short neck, many sharp teeth in pointed jaws.
-There was a diamond-shaped flap of skin at the end of a long, pointed tail.
-It lived in the Triassic.
+There was a diamond-shaped flap of skin at the end of a long, pointed tail that probably helped it steer when flying.
+It ate fish.
+It lived in the late Triassic.

-Pterodactylus: With a wingspan of 75 cm, it had long, narrow jaws with sharp teeth.
+Pterodactylus: It was one of the first flying reptiles to be discovered.
+With a wingspan of about 90 cm, it had long, narrow jaws with sharp teeth.
+It ate insects, meat and fish.
+It had a short tail.
 It lived in the late Jurassic.

 Even though it was huge, Quetzalcoatlus weighed only about 100 kg because its bones were light.
 It had a long neck and long toothless jaws.
 On top of its head there was a long bony crest.
 Paleontologists are unsure about how it lived.
 They know it was a carnivore, but some say it lived like a vulture does today, scavenging on the bodies of dead dinosaurs it found.
 Others believe that it used its long slender jaws to explore soft ground and shallow pools for crustaceans.
 Still others think it may have coasted slowly over the warm seas, scooping up surface fish.